HoraceShmorace/Image-Flex/README.md

 ![Alt text](/diagram.png?raw=true "Systen Diagram")

-The fully actioned (built, packaged, and deployed) [SAM template](/template.yaml) will result in the following resources being created across AWS:
+The fully actioned (built, packaged, and deployed) [SAM template](/template.yaml) will result in a CloudFormation *stack* of resources being created across numerous AWS services (see the following table).

+> Any named resources will have the name prepended with the name of the stack, which itself is assembled from the application (image-flex), your AWS account ID, and the execution environment ("dev" by default).
+> **Example stack name:** `image-flex-412342973409-prod`
+**Example S3 bucket name:** `image-flex-412342973409-prod-images`

 | Resource Type | Resource Name | Description |
 |---|---|---|